hyperkai/django-blog/unmix-blog/README.md

 ## unmix-blog:

-"unmix-blog" has an app, nginx and gunicorn.
+"unmix-blog" has 3 tools.
+This app and gunicorn in one container and nginx in one container.

+In total, there are 2 containers and 3 tools are unmixed in one container.

 You can only deploy this app with "docker-compose".